CollabVMgamez/femboysquidgames/README.md

 # femboysquidgames
-Knock off of Squid games execpt SEX and HORNY (made in collabvm) WIndows port may be unstable idfk
+Knock off of Squid games execpt SEX and HORNY (made in collabvm) WIndows port may be stable or not.
+Emoji rendering isn't currently working so... ignore some random characters

 actual description: **Femboy Squid Games: A Thrilling Twist of Desire and Danger**